Dotneteer/kliveide/docs/_posts/documents/2021-01-01-statements.md

 ### IFUSED/IFNUSED Semantics

-The __SpectNetIDE__ compiler accepts any `.ifused` and `.ifnused` statements until they are syntactically correct.
+The __Klive__ compiler accepts any `.ifused` and `.ifnused` statements until they are syntactically correct.
 When the assembler tests their condition, it works this way:
 - If the specified symbol does not exists, `.ifused` evaluates to false, while `.ifnused` evaluates to true.
 - If the particular symbol exists and it is used in the code section preceding the `.ifused` or `.ifnused` statement, `.ifused` evaluates to true, `.ifnused` to false.
 - If the particular symbol exists and it is _not_ used in the code section preceding the `.ifused` or `.ifnused` statement, `.ifused` evaluates to false, `.ifnused` to true.